CCD to Offer Rare Performance of Tennessee Williams Play, Red Devil Battery Sign

 The contemporary interpretation of the play attracted the attention of the show’s director, Edward Osborn, a retired CCD professor and former head of the school’s theater program (1992 – 2003).

 “Neither a philosopher or politician, Williams is a poet who sensed what was evolving in the government and wrote the devastating effect this movement has on our citizens,” Osborn says.
 “Not often produced, this play deserves to be seen.
-The CCD production is a rare opportunity to experience one of his most striking and pertinent play about what is going on in our country.”
+CCD's production is a rare opportunity to experience one of his most striking and pertinent play about what is going on in our country.”

 “It’s been overlooked for so long,” Taylor adds.
 “So we thought, ‘Why not give it a try?’”